 - Enterprise blockchain is great for setting up authorized access across the different security levels of the organization.

-- Lastly, it helps redundancy reduction and improves better quality of data collection and transmission.
+- Lastly, it helps redundancy reduction and improves the better quality of data collection and transmission.

 The same can be true for web development.
-You can find development frameworks that enable web developers to create websites efficiently.
+You can find blockchain development frameworks that enable web developers to create websites efficiently.
+We will share the best blockchain framework list with you later in this guide.

 Distributed ledger technology is going to change the world around us.
 The number one reason behind its impact is the benefits it has to offer.
 Organizations can take full advantage of the trust provided by the blockchain.
 It fuels trust in any organization — improving processes and execution of even the most complex organizational aspects.

-Another big advantage of using blockchain is its low-cost implementation, management, and execution — all of these accounts to its market share, which can reach $20.3 billion by 2025.
-Currently, the DLT market share stands at merely $4.3 billion.
+Another big advantage of using blockchain is its low-cost implementation, management, and execution — all of these accounts for its market share, which can reach $3.1 trillion by 2030.

 Just implementing blockchain will not give you success.
 As an organization or an enterprise, you need to ensure that certain elements work as intended.
 Let’s discuss the elements below to get a better picture.